simon-p-j-r/CsEAE/README.md

 * [Citation](#citation)
 ---
 ## Update
-The main table data in the paper contains errors.
-In our latest article, we have separated out the TextEE Benchmark data.
-Furthermore, experiments on the Benchmark show that CsEAE achieves state‑of‑the‑art (SOTA) performance.

 To validate the model’s effectiveness on the TextEE Benchmark, simply replace the processor_base.py file with processor_base_textee.py.